telboy007/donjon_to_homebrewery/README.md

 1. `python convert_donjon_to_homebrewery.py your_filename.json`

 Optional:
-1. You can provide a url as a second command line argument for an image of the map
+1. You can provide a url as a second and third command line argument for the gm and player maps (in that order)
-1. `python convert_donjon_to_homebrewery.py your_filename.json https://imgur.something.png`
+1. `python convert_donjon_to_homebrewery.py your_filename.json https://imgur.something.png https://imgur.something.png`

 You can now copy and paste the contents of homebrewery.txt into your [homebrewery](https://homebrewery.naturalcrit.com/) document.